 Next to commission rates, being able to trade what you want is important.
 Chase You Invest Trade offers clients Stock Trading and Mutual Funds while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Charles Schwab offers its clients access to 5846 different mutual funds while Chase You Invest Trade has 2700 available funds, a difference of 3,146.

 Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Charles Schwab nor Chase You Invest Trade offers virtual trading.
-Taking a look at mobile trading, Chase You Invest Trade offer clients access to an iPhone App and Android App while Charles Schwab has an iPhone App, iPad App and Android App.
+Neither broker offers virtual trading.
+Taking a look at mobile trading, Chase You Invest Trade supports the iPhone App and Android App while Charles Schwab supports the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Both Charles Schwab and Chase You Invest Trade offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2018, while Chase You Invest Trade found itself with none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are found at Charles Schwab alongside Chase You Invest Trade.

 Overall, between Charles Schwab and Chase You Invest Trade, Charles Schwab is the winner.